katydecorah/katydecorah.github.io/code/_posts/2015-02-21-weaving-geojson.md

   leave: 12
 ```

-I created a [Jekyll-ized JS file](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/country-data.js) to output the GeoJSON as a variable.
+I created a [Jekyll-ized JavaScript file](https://github.com/katydecorah/geojson-weaver/blob/gh-pages/country-data.js) to output the GeoJSON as a variable.
 Here's how I did it:

 1. First, I looped through the countries data.
 2. Inside that loop, I looped through my data file.